urbanwuensch/website/cv.md

 ## Awarded grants and scholarships

 ### Grants
+- 2023: Independent Research Fund Denmark (335k EUR): A new approach to laccase discovery from the sea.
+- 2022: FORMAS, Sweden (co-applicant, 146k SEK): New eyes on old GAC
+- 2021: FORMAS, Sweden (co-applicant, 26k SEK): Oxidation demand and Rate (ODaR) as a sensitive proxy of biostability in drinking water
 - 2019:	Åforsk Foundation (400k SEK, main applicant): Enhancing Biogeochemical Fingerprints of Natural Organic Matter with Data Fusion.
 - 2019:	Vinnova, Swedish Governmental Agency for Innovation Systems (474k SEK, co-applicant): An optical sensor for reducing biocide dependence in chemical manufacturing.